-South America has a rich history of regional food and handicraft markets and they can be found in every country.
-What makes them unique to other parts of the world is that they are often driven by the indigenous community and it is a great opportunity to interact and learn about the culture.
+South America has a rich history of regional food and handicraft markets.
+They are often driven by the indigenous community, and visiting a market is a great opportunity to interact and learn about the culture.

-There are so many of these weekend markets it is impossible to visit all of them, but if you are in any of the regions below be sure to take some time as they are a special part of any holiday, here are our picks for the best markets in South America.
+There are so many of these weekend markets it is impossible to visit all of them, but if you are in any of the regions below be sure to take some time to check out the local market.

 01 of 04

 This Saturday market is probably one of the most famous in South America.
 Tourists and locals flock to the area to find great deals on handmade goods and other crafts.

 Most of the woven items are indeed hand-made but much of the beaded jewellery is from outside and in some cases from China.
 Regardless you can find great deals here on alpaca scarves and blankets, clothing and produce.
 If you are around during lunch head to the main plaza where prepared food is served and get an entire fried fish for a steal.

 Tip: Have a look around and ask for prices before you buy.
 The prices can differ dramatically from vendor to vendor for the same item.